 When planning a trip, please take the time to learn about a travel agency, tour operator or hotel/lodge’s philanthropic philosophy and activities.
 I will always opt to travel with those that donate a portion of my trip or contribute on my behalf to the local community, culture and/or wildlife.

-A significant portion of the proceeds Inviato earns from travel bookings go back to charitable programs I am most passionate about.
-Here are the ones we currently support:
+Inviato donates a portion of its earnings from travel bookings to go back to charitable programs I am most passionate about.
+To date, we have donated over $20,000 to our favorite charitable programs.
+Here are a few we currently support:

 India Wildlife S.O.S.